Conor McGregor vs. Floyd Mayweather is nowhere close to happening

 The Mayweather-Pacquiao pay-per-view sold for $89.95, meaning at 4.6 million sales, it generated $414 million.
 Off the top, half of that money goes to the cable, satellite and telephone companies that sell it.
 And another 7.5 percent generally goes to the TV network that distributes it.

-While UFC does its own pay-per-views, Mayweather is contractually bound to use Showtime, so it’s likely this bout would follow the boxing model.
+While UFC does its own pay-per-views, Mayweather is contractually bound to use Showtime according to Stephen Espinoza, the executive vice president of Showtime Sports.
+So it’s likely this bout would follow the boxing model.
 That means another 7.5 percent would almost certainly come off the top and go to Showtime.

 In Mayweather-Pacquiao, after taking 50 percent for the cable/satellite/telephone companies and 7.5 percent for the TV networks, that left about $175 million for the promotion.